 August 6, 2025, 11:47 am | Read time: 3 minutes

-After the submission deadline, the responsible tax office closely examines the submitted tax return.
+After the submission deadline, the responsible tax office takes a close look at the submitted tax return.
 They use extensive data sources, automated audit programs, and targeted checks to uncover discrepancies.
-Whether an error is accidental or intentional doesn’t matter, as without timely correction, high back payments, fines, or even criminal consequences may loom.
+Whether a mistake is made accidentally or intentionally doesn’t matter, because without timely correction, high back payments, fines, or even criminal consequences can threaten.

 Automated Audits and Data Matching

 As soon as your tax return reaches the tax office, it first goes through an automated audit program.
 The software is trained to detect discrepancies and flags suspicious cases for manual review.
-Officials take a closer look, especially if you claim a home office, dual household management, or many remote workdays.
-Additionally, tax offices have access to numerous automatically transmitted data, such as from employers, social security agencies, or insurance companies.
+In particular, the clerks take a closer look if you claim a home office, dual household management, or many home office days.
+Additionally, the tax offices have numerous automatically transmitted data, such as from employers, social security institutions, or insurance companies.

 Information Sources at Home and Abroad

-Tax offices do not limit themselves to domestic data.
-Through the automatic exchange of account information with many countries, they also receive clues about foreign assets.
+The tax offices do not limit themselves to domestic data.
+Through the automatic exchange of account information with many countries, they also receive clues about assets abroad.
 Banks report relevant account data directly to the Federal Central Tax Office.
-Notaries provide information on real estate purchases and sales, and audits reveal irregularities in companies.
-Anonymous tips—such as from former business partners or neighbors—can also trigger investigations.
+Notaries transmit information on real estate purchases and sales, and audits reveal irregularities in companies.
+Anonymous tips–such as from former business partners or neighbors–can also trigger investigations.

-Very high donations, above-average advertising expenses, or undeclared side income quickly attract the attention of auditors, notes the business magazine “Capital.”
-Anyone who fails to report a property sale, inheritance, or gift may face accusations of tax evasion.
+Very high donations, above-average advertising expenses, or undeclared side income quickly attract the interest of auditors, mentions the business magazine “Capital.”
+Anyone who fails to report a property sale, inheritance, or gift risks being accused of tax evasion.
 In certain cases, officials may even view your account with judicial approval.

 How to Properly Tax Cryptocurrency–What to Watch Out For